installero/allcourses/README.md

 - [ ] Configure email notifications (to confirm users, for example)
 - [ ] Log in using Facebook, Google, Github, Twitter (discuss the list)
 - [ ] List user reviews/ratings on profile page
+- [ ] Fetch course info using course URL with popular providers

 # Development log